VishweshS/Gentrification-Study/README.md

-Project done as part of DATA200 course.
+Project done as part of the course DATA200, Fall 2022, Tufts University.

 Collaborators: Vanessa Venkataraman and Hanzhen Wang